Password Recovery Techniques

 Catalyst 2600

-Press the System Request button to access the System Request Menu, and then Clear NVRAM.
-This will clear the password, but will also reset all configuration parameters to their default values, which means losing all options previously configured on the switch.
+Press the System Request button to access the System Request Menu, then select Clear NVRAM.
+This will clear the password but will also reset all configuration parameters to their default values.

 Catalyst 3000